TheCruzat/WordPress-Gulp4-Starter/README.md

 ## Get Gulp

 First, you will need Gulp installed globally.
-If you do not have it yet, [get it](http://gulpjs.com):
+If you do not have it yet, <a href="http://gulpjs.com" target="_blank">get it</a>:

 ```
 npm install gulp-cli -g